 I Want to Know More About:

-In addition, our students take advantage of pre-professional opportunities related to education through the Future Educators’ Club and Kappa Delta Pi.
+- Our students take advantage of pre-professional opportunities related to education through Kappa Delta Pi.

-Community Service EDU 390 - Through community service, junior and senior undergraduates have an opportunity to gain insight regarding their roles as citizens and professionals in meeting the educational needs of the community's youth, while earning credits toward their degree.
+- Community Service EPSY 390 - Through community service, junior and senior undergraduates have an opportunity to gain insight regarding their roles as citizens and professionals in meeting the educational needs of the community's youth, while earning credits toward their degree.
 This course can be repeated for a maximum of six credits.
-As of Spring 2013, EDU 390 will have a prerequisite.
-Students must have taken either EPSY 200 or TEPS 200 prior to receiving permission to enroll in EDU 390.
+Beginning in Spring 2013, EPSY 390 will have a prerequisite.
+Students must have taken either EPSY 200 or TEPS 200 prior to receiving permission to enroll in EPSY 390.

 A Philosophy of Undergraduate Education